joshdrummond/Hakchi2CEGameListExporter/README.md

 # Hakchi2CEGameListExporter
+* For use with NES Classic Edition, SNES Classic Edition, etc "mini" retro consoles
 * Powershell script that generates an HTML file listing game information from your Hakchi2 CE folder.
 * Outputs a sortable table with all games (original and uploaded) title, system, and filename.